-- code which is outside of the loop body is executed only once
+- code which is outside the loop body is executed only once

-- code which is inside of the loop body is executed multiple times
+- code which is inside the loop body is executed multiple times

 Loop statements can be declared in the body of other loop statements.
 This is called nested loops, an iteration inside an iteration.
 The inner loop runs a full cycle for each iteration of the outer loop:

 >>> for i in range(2): # 1st loop ... i, 'outer' ... for j in range(2): # 2nd loop ... i, j, 'inner' ...

 (0, 'outer') (0, 0, 'inner') (0, 1, 'inner') (1, 'outer') (1, 0, 'inner') (1, 1, 'inner')

 Here’s another example with a third level of nesting:

 >>> for x in range(2): ... for y in range(2): ... for z in range(2): ... x, y, z

 (0, 0, 0) (0, 0, 1) (0, 1, 0) (0, 1, 1) (1, 0, 0) (1, 0, 1) (1, 1, 0) (1, 1, 1)